LytixDev/slash/README.md

 ### Where the POSIX shell fail:
 1. Syntax oddities =>hard to pick up.
 2. Outdated spec => simple scripting idioms become unnecessarily complicated.
+3. Can't be used for simple math.
+It shouldn't be necessary to invoke `bc`, `awk` or `python` for very basic arithmetic.

 As a consequence of `1` and `2`, POSIX shell scripts tend to become complicated, error prone and hard to maintain.